Skip to content

 Designing in Bhutan

-Holst began their involvement in the Jigme Singye Wangchuck School of Law Library as sustainability consultants but eventually expanded to include the design of the Law Library.
-As the first law school in the country, students now have the opportunity to train in their home country rather than studying in India or Australia and then coming home without having learned Bhutanese law.
+As the first law school in Bhutan, students now have the opportunity to train for legal professions in their home country rather than studying abroad and returning to Bhutan without education on local laws.
+Initially included on the Jigme Singye Wangchuck School of Law Library as sustainability consultants, Holst ultimately became designer of this project.
 Being part of this exciting venture was a unique and exciting opportunity to design a building that layers traditional Bhutanese architecture with contemporary high-performance building strategies.
 It sets a new precedent for Bhutan, on display for the many future leaders passing through the School of Law.

 Remote Location